networkRob/eos-locateMac/README.md

 # Locate a MAC Address within the environment
+#### Version 3.1
+Updated Setup Documentation to take into account enviroments with VRFs enabled.
+##### Features
+- Ability to query local switch and remote switches that have VRFs enabled.
+(See updated setup documentation)
+- Added description for MAC addresses with `Not Found` status results
+##### Fixes
+- Added in logic to prevent the script from failing when it tries to add a switch not capable of `virtual-router`.
 #### Version 3.0
 Updated outputs that consolidates non-eAPI enabled Arista switches to the end.
 If the script hangs on the output of the following for a couple of minutes.